mw-orcl/Move_Improve/lab800/content.md

 Show parameter cpu
 ```

 Note that ATP has automatically scaled to 3 cores, the 3X maximum that it will scale to.
 Note the 3X increase in transactions per second and minutes.
 Check your performance monitor from the service console again.
-We are still at 100% CPU utilized so this workload needs more CPUs!
+We are still at 100% CPU utilization so this workload needs more CPUs :)  But you have just examined one of the autonomous features of ATP - auto scaling.

 <img src="./images/sample-run-with-auto-scale.png" style="zoom:67%;" />